CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-SPARQL-RawResults" />Class Carbon.SPARQL.RawResults

-> Class where specifies the types a SPARQL query result can be
+> Class that specifies the types a SPARQL query result can be.